GaryOderNichts/udpih/README.md

 ## Requirements
 - A Wii U
-- A Raspberry Pi Pico or Zero
+- One of the devices listed below

     *Note: Any other linux device capable of USB device emulation should work as well.
-    Prebuilt releases are only available for the Pico and Zero.
+    Prebuilt releases and instructions are only available for the Pico and Zero.
     I will add more devices below which are confirmed to work.*

+### Supported devices:
+- A Raspberry Pi Pico or Zero
+- An unpatched Nintendo Switch capable of running [udpih_nxpayload](https://github.com/GaryOderNichts/udpih_nxpayload)

 ## Instructions
 ### Pico